 In addition to his performance career, Kirk is equally dedicated to teaching.
-He has taught at the Marrowstone Music Festival in Port Townsend, Washington; spent four summers teaching piano master classes to students from rural Alaska at the Sitka Fine Arts Institute in Sitka, Alaska; served on the piano faculty at Pacific Lutheran University in Tacoma, Washington, for seven years; is currently serving a three-year term as Guest Professor at Huizhou University in Huizhou, China; and is Professor of Music at Saint Mary's University in Winona, Minnesota where he has maintained a studio of talented and energized piano students for the past 18 years.
+He has taught at the Marrowstone Music Festival in Port Townsend, Washington; spent four summers teaching piano master classes to students from rural Alaska at the Sitka Fine Arts Institute in Sitka, Alaska; served on the piano faculty at Pacific Lutheran University in Tacoma, Washington, for seven years; is currently serving a three-year term as Guest Professor at Huizhou University in Huizhou, China; and is Professor of Piano at Saint Mary's University in Winona, Minnesota where he has maintained a studio of talented and energized piano students for the past 18 years.

 COURSES CURRENTLY TAUGHT